fees

 Sometimes, expenses other than repairs crop up.
 If the condominium landlord wishes to sell off his property, among other things, they need to complete a lot of paperwork.

-They will first have to obtain a status certificate and put all papers regarding their monthly mortgage and price of the purchase in order.
+They will first have to obtain a status certificate and put all papers regarding their monthly mortgage and the price of the purchase in order.

 The condo's status certificate reflects its financial condition and that of the corporation it belongs to, as well.